 Montreal is known as a city full of artists.
 Mingle with them, and discover works from around the world, at these galleries that just might make you fall in love.

 The Phi Centre is home to exciting innovation that blends art, music, film and technology to become a hub for creating and sharing innovative ideas.
 They present immersive exhibitions that are like nothing you’ve seen before.
 Step into a VR film or feel the vibrations of the universe at Echo: The Sound of Space.
-The art venue also regularly hosts concerts, film screenings and other events.
-The art takes on so many forms, there’s always something new to discover.
+The art venue also regularly hosts concerts, film screenings and other events, there’s always something new to discover.
 You can even dance the night away, express yourself, and have your imagination expanded all at the same time.

 What is a visit to Old Montreal, a city full of religious history, without stopping by one of its majestic churches?
 Today’s artists have even given them an all new cultural significance…

 Have you ever heard Leonard Cohen’s song Suzanne?
 When Cohen sings “And the sun pours down like honey/On our lady of the harbour,” he’s talking about the Montreal sun shining down on Notre-Dame-de-Bon-Secours chapel’s rooftop statue, on the banks of the St. Lawrence River.
-You can come get a firsthand experience of Suzanne’s shenanigans here as the gorgeous Chapel interior is open to visitors, and then climb the stairs to the top of the tower for an amazing view and to pretend that you, too, are a lady of the harbour.
+You can come get a firsthand experience of Suzanne’s shenanigans, take an audio tour of the Marguerite Bourgeoys Museum and connect with Montreal’s past on the archeological site.